spiralizing/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I'm a Mexican scientist, postdoc at Plotkin's mathematical biology group.
+I'm a Mexican scientist, postdoc at <a href="http://mathbio.sas.upenn.edu/"> Plotkin's lab</a>.

-My research interests vary between complex systems and self-organization, neuroscience, music and recently social and cultural evolution.
+My research interests lay at the intersection between music, language, neuroscience and collective behavior from a statistical physics and complex systems perspective.